nhanng9115/homepage/activities/team_activity.md

 title: "Team Activities"
 ---

-# Group Event – September 18, 2025
+# September 18, 2025

-IPR-sharing meetup and team BBQ at **Koitelinkoski, Oulu** — thanks to **Sina Tavakolian, Abolfazl Zakeri, and Pouya Mobaraki**! 🌿🔥
+Our group enjoyed an outing at **Koitelinkoski, Oulu**.
+It was a fun evening with international **BBQ traditions** and great teamwork. 🌍🔥🙌

 <table>
   <tr>